Sluke950/Membean_Bot/README.md

   - Bug with randomization of time - should be fixed, however if problem arises notify me and I will look into it

 # Legal Information - READ
-- The creator of the bot is not responsible for any punishment given to a consumer, no matter the conequence or circumstance surrouding it
+- The creator of the bot is not responsible for any punishment given to a consumer, no matter the conequence or circumstance surrouding it.
+By using this bot you automatically consent to this.